Sage has been celebrating the Wheel of the Year for 25+ years. Being a holiday junkie, she just can't get enough of the sabbats!

 The best decorations, in my opinion?
 Homemade crafts!
 Here are some of our favorite fall crafts that have made their way into our sabbat home décor for Lughnasadh, Mabon, and Samhain.
 Use them for one sabbat, or leave them out the whole harvest season.

-The best thing about these crafts is that they’re cheap, easy, and both kids and adults can have a lot of fun with them.
+The best thing about these crafts is that they’re cheap and easy, and both kids and adults can have a lot of fun with them.

 1. Paper Piecing